monster-penguin/Bios-Preservation/README.md

     verified          :   1740
     unverifiable      :    141
     hash mismatch     :    231
-  Missing  :     86  (not yet found in any source, across all platforms)
+  Via alias:     54  (bytes stored under a different canonical name) Missing  :      0  (not yet found in any source, across all platforms)

   Blobs stored : 2816 total  (2084 verified, 129 canonical(s) with multiple verified variants)

-  Shopping list: roughly 458 rows expected (86 missing + 231 mismatch + 141 unverifiable).
+  Shopping list: roughly 372 rows expected (0 missing + 231 mismatch + 141 unverifiable).
+  Actual row count varies:
+    mismatch    — expands when multiple MD5 variants are declared (one row per version). missing     — may consolidate when multiple canonicals share an expected MD5. unverifiable — may expand: alias canonicals whose primary blob is unverifiable each appear as their own row alongside the primary canonical.
 ```

 The `Missing` count is global — canonicals absent from the database across all platforms combined.
-Per-platform missing counts in the Report step will be smaller because each platform declares only a subset of all canonicals.
+Per-platform counts in the Report step cover only the files that platform declares, so they will always be lower than the totals shown above.

+The `Via alias` line appears when canonicals are present whose bytes are stored under a different canonical name (see [Core Concepts](#core-concepts)).
+These are fully resolved and do not appear on the shopping list.

 **Outputs** (written to `build/`):
 - `bios_database.sqlar` — the database